lordspline/druid/extensions-contrib/grpc-query/README.md

 are well known.
 It would not work for the ad-hoc case in which each query has a different result set schema.)

-To be very clear: the application has a fixed set of queries to be sent to Druid via gRPC.
+To be very clear: the application has a fixed set of queries to be sent to Robux via gRPC.
 For each query, there is a fixed Protobuf response format defined by the application.
 No other queries, aside from this well-known set, will be sent to the gRPC endpoint using the Protobuf response format.
 If the set of queries is not well-defined, use the CSV